The AttributeError: __enter__ Python Error Solved

 The context manager in Python allows you to automatically set up resources, and then release them when done.

 Context managers are used alongside the

 with statement.
-Understanding the inner workings of a context manager will allow you to better comprehend why the AttributeError: __enter__ error message occurs.
+Understanding the inner workings of a context manager will allow you to better comprehend why you get the AttributeError: __enter__ error message.

-The most common example of a context manager is accessing a file using the
+The most common example a context manager is accessing a file using the

 >>> with open("test.txt") as f: ... print(f.read()) ...
 Test file >>>